Our graduate and professional faculty strive to uphold the highest standards of integrity within our academic community.

 - The Graduate & Professional Academic Honor Council reviews contested reports of suspected academic dishonesty by holding unbiased confidential review boards.
 All students found in violation of the honor code are required to complete an eight-week AHC Integrity Seminar.

 - Our view that the reporting process is a learning process rather than a punitive pusnishment is demonstrated in our peer-to-peer AHC Integrity Seminar which is required for students that have been found in violation of the academic honor code.
-This is an eight-week shared inquiry containing curriculum/dialogue designed to reinforce the negative consequences academic dishonesty has on our entire community and how degradation in the value of a SMC diploma effects us all.
+This is an eight-week shared inquiry is designed to reinforce the negative consequences academic dishonesty has on our entire community and how degradation in the value of a SMC diploma affects us all.